Skip to Main Content

 Assuming plaintiffs can show a prima facie claim of copyright infringement, AI platform providers may raise the fair use defense, which would absolve them of liability if successful.
 Fair use is the right to use a copyrighted work without consent or license from the copyright owner in certain circumstances.
 To determine whether an infringing work constitutes fair use, courts apply a four-factor balancing test statutorily enumerated in the Copyright Act.

 The fair use doctrine has not yet been applied in the context of generative AI.
-In looking to guidance from prior judicial decisions, including a 2015 Second Circuit decision, it is likely that application of the four factors could weigh against a finding of fair use.
+In looking to guidance from prior judicial decisions, including a 2015 Second Circuit decision, it is likely that the application of the four factors could weigh against a finding of fair use.
 As to the first factor, generative AI platforms are generally offered for a commercial purpose.
 Second, generative AI systems have the capacity to produce new works that closely resemble the originals.
 Third, generative AI technologies are trained with the whole of the copyrighted work.
-And, fourth, AI has the potential to generate an effective substitute for the copyrighted work in the marketplace.
+And, fourth, AI has the potential to generate an effective substitute for copyrighted work in the marketplace.
 These factors would especially favor plaintiffs if their copyrighted works are of a creative focus, rather than factual because creative works often comprise more protectable expression.

 Most of the cases currently pending have not yet discussed the fair use defense.
-The order denying motions for summary judgment in Thomson Reuters Enterprise Centre v.
+The order denying motions for summary judgment in Thomson Reuters Enterprise Centre GmbH et al v.
 Ross Intelligence, Inc., only briefly mentions Ross's defense.
 That opinion states that Ross's use of Westlaw headnotes would not be transformative if Ross used the exact text to make the AI system replicate and reproduce the protected expression of the headnotes, but it would be transformative if the program only studied the language patterns to learn how to produce a similar result.
 The judge also states that Ross's AI program likely satisfies the amount and a substantiality factor because it only produces the judicial opinion, not the creative expression of the headnotes.
 The judge left the other two factors of fair use for the jury to decide, so it remains unclear which side the factors will favor when considered in aggregate.
 Ultimately, we await future guidance from the courts, as the fair-use doctrine is applied in a fact-intensive manner and is thus not typically adjudicated at the pleadings stage.
 (See our colleagues' previous discussion of fair use implications of generative AI, here.)

 Claims Under the Digital Millennium Copyright Act